-Today is the 45th birthday Jean Van Roy, who took over the Cantillon Brewery in Brussels from his father a few years ago, though he’d been working there all of his life.
+Today is the 46th birthday Jean Van Roy, who took over the Cantillon Brewery in Brussels from his father a few years ago, though he’d been working there all of his life.
 Considered a working brewery museum, they make some amazing lambics, and the tour is one everyone should take at least once in their life.
-Down an unassuming alley in Brussels, and not one you’d feel safe meandering along at night, Cantillon has been located on since 1900, when it was founded.
+Down an unassuming alley in Brussels, and not one you’d feel safe meandering along at night, Cantillon has been located there since 1900, when it was founded.
 I’ve only met Jean a few times, but he seems like a man with beer in his blood, and a passion for what he’s doing, which makes him a kindred spirit as far as I’m concerned.
 Join me in wishing Jean a very happy birthday.

 Jean (on right), Yvan De Baets (center, who plans to open Brasserie De La Senne by the end of the year) and I believe Bernard (on left, also from De La Senne) at Deep Ellum in Boston during CBC in 2009.